 This information is important for being prepared for your journey; we want you to have the best experience possible.
 If you only read one section, this one is key!

 • Please check current CDC recommendations for travel to Ecuador and consult with your doctor about general travel vaccinations you should have as precaution for travel.
 See the “General Health and Inoculations” section below.
+If taking the extension to Machu Picchu, CDC link is Peru.

 • Travel insurance in case of serious medical emergency is strongly recommended.
 Full health coverage and repatriation is available through Allianz Travel Insurance.